 Exerpeutic Folding Magnetic Upright Bike with Pulse

 Features Exerpegutic’s signature 8-level magnetic resistance system in a compact, convenient package.
 An upright model with folding capabilities, it’s fully adjustable and can handle users up to 300lbs.
 It also comes equipped with a basic fitness monitor and flywheel drive mechanism.
-One reviewer said, “This is exactly what I was looking for.
-Now anytime, day or night, I can roll this great machine out and get in 30 minutes.
-Afterward, I roll it back in the corner of my apartment and it’s never in the way.”
+Previous buyers said it’s built well, rides smoothly, and is super convenient to set up and take down.

 Sunny Health and Fitness Pro Indoor Cycling Bike

 A solid-steel frame with a flywheel and chain drive mechanism provide a full spin bike experience at a very low price.
 The handlebars are adjustable, and allow for a variety of riding positions.
-The resistance is manually adjustable, and users said “Bottom line is: If you want a durable sturdy bike that will take whatever you throw at it, you can’t go wrong with this Sunny, nor get a better deal.”
+The resistance is manually adjustable, and users said it’s durable, sturdy, and can handle pretty much anything you challenge it with.

 Exerpeutic 900XL Extended Capacity Recumbent Bike

 A recumbent model which involves your glutes and core muscles to give you a great muscle-building workout.
 It’s a durable, well-built fitness machine with an 8-level magnetic resistance system and a 3-year warranty from the manufacturer.
 Perfect for people who want to avoid back and joint stress, as well as users looking for a way to build lower-body muscle.
-“It actually exceeded my expectations.
-I still can’t believe you can get this good of quality for such a low price.”
+Previous buyers were overwhelmingly impressed with the value for money on this model.

 Buying Guide: Things to Think About

 If you’re a serious cyclist, and frequently train for competitions or athletic events, chances are you’ll already own one you love.
 Trainers allow you to use that bike, and give you the most realistic road-riding experience.
 That allows your indoor training to translate directly to your outdoor performance.
 You won’t have any differential between your training equipment and your real racing wheels.